LeoBinkowski/NABU/nabu-pacman/README.md

 CABSERVE.COM - allows one NABU PC to emulate a NABU adapter to load NABU segments.
 PLINK-II.COM - Allows code larger than 32K to be linked.

-NA2LOGO.REL and PUTLOGO.REL are object files because the source has not yet been found.